lostjared/acidcamGL/README.md

 add the export commands to your .bash_profile to not have to issue them everytime you start a new session  in the terminal.

+To use stereo mode, have two webcams of the same type and use:

+    acidcamGL -d camera1_index -6 camera2_index -g -p ./filters

+This will use camera1-index as left eye camera 2 index as right eye

+You can also turn a regular video into stereo mode by using the -X argument

+    acidcamGL -i file.mp4 -g -X

+Or press the '1' key to toggle stereo on and off.